 (2) That the donor should make a Declaration that they are a taxpayer and that they are willing for their donations to be included in the Gift Aid scheme for the benefit of the parish.
 This Declaration can be written, which is the one available as a downloadable form from here, or oral/verbal, meaning it can be simply “said” to your priest or lay organiser, so long as they can make a record of what you say and send you a written confirmation of it.

-NB: if downloading and signing the Gift Aid form, please be sure to send it to your Parish or to the Finance office - do NOT send the Standing-Order section to your Bank, we will do that for you.
-And the form must always be printed double-sided: the information on the back is mandatory and the form is invalid without it.
+(3) if downloading and signing the Gift Aid form, please be sure to send it to your Parish or to the Finance office - do NOT send the Standing-Order section to your Bank, we will do that for you.

 (You can also make a Gift Aid Declaration by telephone or e-mail.
 Copy-and-paste the text at the foot of this page into an e-mail, insert your name and address, the date and the name of the parish you wish to benefit, and send it to the Finance Office - firstname.lastname@example.org